 Harry’s prelaunch referral program is one example of the progress bar at work.

-Once referrers earn a reward in your milestone referral program, you’ll likely need to send them an email so they can redeem the reward.
-But don’t just congratulate the referrer and give them the details needed to get the reward.
+Once referrers earn a reward in your milestone referral program, you’ll need to send them an email so they can redeem it.
+But don’t just congratulate the referrer and give them the details.
+Use the email as an opportunity to tease the next reward and encourage them to keep referring.

 Choose the right software